tuncayl/tuncayl/README.md

 ## About me :

-### 💻 I am a graduate of Denizli University Computer Programing.
+### 💻 I am a graduate of Pamukkale University Computer Programing.
 I'm interested in game development.
 I mainly use C# and unity and I am constantly trying to improve myself. :)

 ![github-contribution-grid-snake2](https://user-images.githubusercontent.com/117203775/208693767-0a002ff1-01d5-4056-81b2-a3fbe8d26e40.svg)
 ## 🌐 Socials: